Llandyfaelog 132kV Substation

 Our proposals, while separate from NGET’s application for a new 400 kV substation, will sit within the footprint of the NGET site, meaning there will be no increase in the land proposed for new grid infrastructure as a result of our application.

 The NGET planning application includes the provision of a level platform for both the 400 kV and 132 kV substations.
-By combining all ground works into one application, it will ensure more efficient land use, effective drainage and reduced construction impacts for the three substations.
+By combining all ground works into one application, we will ensure more efficient land use, effective drainage and reduced construction impacts for the three substations.
 We will be working closely with NGET throughout to minimise the impact on the local community.

 Any future new connections to the Llandyfaelog substation site will be subject to the appropriate consenting regimes and determined by the relevant authorities at the time.